Bryan Stott

 William Bryan Stott (born 18 July 1934) is an English former professional cricketer who played for Yorkshire County Cricket Club from 1952 to 1963.
 He also played three first-class matches for the Combined Services from 1955 to 1956.
 He was born in Yeadon.

 Stott was a specialist middle order batsman who scored 9,248 runs in 190 first-class matches at an average of 31.45 runs per completed innings.
 He completed 17 career centuries with highest scores of 186 against Warwickshire at Edgbaston in 1960, and 181 against Essex at Bramall Lane in 1957.
 He was a right-arm off break bowler, though he was rarely called upon, and he took only seven career wickets at an average of 16.00 runs per wicket.
 His best bowling return was 4/34 against Surrey at Bramall Lane in 1962.
 He generally fielded at cover point and completed 91 career catches.

 Stott's best season was 1959 when he scored 2,034 runs and helped Yorkshire, captained by Ronnie Burnet, to win the County Championship for the first time since 1949.
 In recognition of his achievements that season, he was selected as one of Playfair Cricket Annuals "XI Cricketers of 1959".
 Stott was also a member of Yorkshire's title-winning teams in 1960, 1962 and 1963.

+Early life

+Stott was born in 1934 in Yeadon and educated nearby at Aireborough Grammar School.

 Cricket career

 Early years

-Born in 1934, Stott joined Yorkshire County Cricket Club in 1951 when he was 16.
+Stott joined Yorkshire County Cricket Club in 1951 when he was 16.
 He made his Minor Counties Championship debut for the Yorkshire Second XI in the same season, and his first-class debut in 1952.

 Stott joined the Royal Air Force for his national service and played for the RAF cricket team in minor matches.
 He also played in three first-class matches for the Combined Services between 1955 and 1956.